juancarlospaco/nim-requirementstxt/README.md

 - Why a generic iterator ?.

 Generic so you can use `string` or `StringStream` or `File`.

 `iterator` because `requirements.txt` are meant to have 1 dependency per line.

+If you are familiar with Python, Nim `iterator` is like Python `generator`.

 [  ⬆️  ⬆️  ⬆️  ⬆️  ](#RequirementsTxt "Go to top")